Registration is closed.

 Attending The Workshop: Hybrid 2021?

 Share the great news that you’re attending The Workshop: Hybrid 2021 via social media with your colleagues, attorneys, and industry participants.
-Encouraging your peers is very effective because 67% of last year’s attendees registered after hearing about it from a colleague.
 Download and save the 'I'm Attending' image below.

-Make sure to follow NABL on LinkedIn, Facebook, and Twitter for conference and NABL updates.
-Please tag NABL's social media profile and use the hashtag #NABLHybrid21.
+Make sure to connect with NABL on LinkedIn, Facebook, and Twitter, tag us using @nabldc, and use the hashtag #NABLHybrid21 to share your Workshop experience.

-If you have any questions regarding how to promote the conference, reach out to NABL's Digital Marketing Coordinator, Jade Dixon at firstname.lastname@example.org.
+If you have any questions, reach out to NABL's Digital Marketing Coordinator, Jade Dixon at firstname.lastname@example.org.

 Below are the on-site conference policies to ensure the health and safety of our in-person attendees: